sitn/pytree/README.md

 ## Requirements

-0. Windows OS.
-Sorry about that.
 1. Python 3.7

-## Installation
+## Installation on windows with full admin rights

 1. Clone this repository on your machine
 2. Open a command line in the project directory